Code-Institute-Submissions/BlackJack-1/testing.md

     5. The below table will remain with the current score

 2. User will be able to continue to play until they no longer would like to play
+3. If user busts on their turn dealers card will automatically initiate without needing to click 'Stay'
+    1. The 'Stay' button will be disabled as the dealers cards are being dealt

 ### Responsive Design Testing